User37som/libbitcoin/bx-script-encode.md

                      script.
 If not specified the tokens are read from
                      STDIN.
 ```
-This command is helpful in interpreting scripts as they appear in the wire protocol.
-It is not used in conjunction with other commands apart from `script-decode`.
+This command is helpful in interpreting scripts as they appear in the wire protocol, and for nesting scripts within scripts.

 See also [script-decode](bx-script-decode).
 ### Example 1